Quick! What's 4 times 4?

 Beyond fostering important life skills, developing strong mental math is essential to progressing through a child's education.
 The sooner your child can stop counting on their fingers and do simple calculations in their head, the sooner they can move on to more complex problems.
 An accelerated learning program should incorporate mental math training to keep kids on track!

 So, how can you encourage mental math in the home?
 Here are some suggestions!

 - Food and cooking: From counting out scoops to dividing pizzas and pies, the kitchen is full of math!
 Utilize timers and the clock, scale up or down recipes, count out ingredients, and divide portions.
-Cooking and baking with your kids make math a treat!
+Cooking and baking with your kids will make math a treat!

 - Toys and games: Who says math can't be fun?
-Count toys as part of clean up, use Lego blocks to teach geometry concepts, and play board and dice games to reinforce math concepts.
+Count toys as part of clean-up, use Lego blocks to teach geometry concepts, and play board and dice games to reinforce math concepts.
 3-2-1-FUN!

 - Music and dance: Rhythm is how our bodies make math!
 Count out the beats in your kid's favorite songs, incorporate clapping, and copy dances from music videos or Tik Tok.
 Music and dance have a way of ingraining math into your child's heart.

 These are just a few ideas for you to explore.
 Want more help?
 Connect with real math teachers to support your child's educational journey.